ddefranza/word-embedding-prejudice/README.md

 The cosine similarity calculation can be implemented directly through a function in R (the approach the authors took) or through any of the popular packages for R, for example [`text2vec`](http://text2vec.org/).
 Either way, the analysis procedes by calculating each similarity for each of the required word combinations (e.g., cos(_man_, _freedom_), cos(_man_, _health_), cos(_woman_, _freedom_), cos(_woman_, _health_)).
 By taking the mean of each pair within each construct, relationships can be measured using basic arithmatic.
 Details of this calculation are provided in the associated paper (DeFranza et al., 2020).

+Note that the pairwise calculation of cosine similarities can be simplified somewhat (see [Garten et al., 2018](https://link.springer.com/article/10.3758/s13428-017-0875-9) for a discussion).

 ## 5. <a name="stats-tests"></a>Perfroming statistical (permutation) tests

 The cosine similarity is representative of the relative orientation of two words in vector space.
 However, this calculation could be the result of random chance.
 As such, we test the validity of our observations through the use of the permutation test.
 Simply, the permutation test compares the likelihood of an observation with that of all possible combinations of the data.
 An observation that is more extreme than the majority of the permutations is considered unlikely to be the result of chance alone.